 If the kids are with you, we recommend sticking to the green runs to start with.
 It’s all well signposted too, with trail maps scattered throughout the area.

-The park is maintained by the volunteers at Rockhampton Mountain Bike Club, and you’ll find details on all the runs on the app Trail Forks.
+The national park is maintained by the volunteers at Rockhampton Mountain Bike Club, and you’ll find details on all the runs on the app Trail Forks.

 - Address: 249 German St, Norman Gardens QLD 4701